erochest/pain/snowflake/step-01.md

-A federal agent brings her associate back from death for his wife, but at what cost?
+A federal agent brings her partner and almost-lover back from death, but must deal with the pain afterwards.